Mig-uel/angular-complete-guide/README.md

 Other components in the application will not be able to access this service.

+**Understanding the Behavior of Element Injector**

+When you provide a service in the `@Component` decorator, Angular creates a new instance of the service for that component and its child components.
+This means that if you inject the same service into multiple components including child components, each component will get its own instance of the service.

 ## Angular Learned Checklist

 ### Components and Templates